cryotb/leac-imod-dumper/README.md

 - There are better methods of doing this, for example see how it utilizes file descriptors, but that's for another day.

 # Conclusion
 You now have your hands on the internal game module component of EasyAntiCheat.
 Just like on windows, it handles Cerberus stuff, Game Interfaces, and such.
 Keep in mind that it's in ELF format, not PE, and it's moderately obfuscated so good luck!
+Tested on Apex Legends only.
+P.S: I don't work with python at all, so excuse the code quality ;-)